 Cambridge qualifications are recognised and valued by universities all around the world, including in the US, the UK, Australia, Canada, Germany and beyond.
 In places such as the United States and Canada, good grades in carefully chosen Cambridge International A Level subjects can result in up to one year of university course credit.

 We work closely with universities to make sure Cambridge qualifications develop the skills and knowledge students need to succeed at university.
-In a 2018 survey of higher education admissions tutors at the world’s universities, 100 per cent of respondents said Cambridge programmes give students excellent preparation for university.
+In a 2018 survey of higher education admissions tutors at the world’s leading universities, 100 per cent of respondents said Cambridge programmes give students excellent preparation for university.

 Many more organisations than just those listed on the database are also happy to accept Cambridge qualifications as proof of a student’s academic ability.
 However, before a student applies to any institution, it is essential that they check the exact entry requirements on the institution’s website for the course they want to study.
-If a student still has queries, they should contact the institution’s admissions office.
+If a student still has queries they should contact the institution’s admissions office.

 We publish a variety of resources to support Cambridge students who are applying to universities, including brochures and videos.